markqvist/Reticulum/README.md

     - IVs are generated through os.urandom()
  - Unforgeable packet delivery confirmations
  - A variety of supported interface types
- - Efficient and easy resource transfers
  - An intuitive and easy-to-use API
+ - Reliable and efficient transfer of arbritrary amounts of data
+    - Reticulum can handle a few bytes of data or files of many gigabytes
+    - Sequencing, transfer coordination and checksumming is automatic
+    - The API is very easy to use, and provides transfer progress

 ## Where can Reticulum be used?
 On practically any hardware that can support at least a half-duplex channel with 1.000 bits per second throughput, and an MTU of 500 bytes.
-Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.
+Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, ad-hoc WiFi, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.

 An open-source LoRa-based interface called [RNode](https://unsigned.io/projects/rnode/) has been designed specifically for use with Reticulum.
-It is possible to build yourself, or can be purchased as a complete transceiver that just needs a USB connection to the host.
+It is possible to build yourself, or it can be purchased as a complete transceiver that just needs a USB connection to the host.

 Reticulum can also be encapsulated over existing IP networks, so there's nothing stopping you from using it over wired ethernet or your local WiFi network, where it'll work just as well.
 In fact, one of the strengths of Reticulum is how easily it allows you to connect different mediums into a self-configuring, resilient and encrypted mesh.

 As an example, it's possible to set up a Raspberry Pi connected to both a LoRa radio, a packet radio TNC and a WiFi network.
 Once the interfaces are configured, Reticulum will take care of the rest, and any device on the WiFi network can communicate with nodes on the LoRa and packet radio sides of the network, and vice versa.

 ## Current Status
-Consider Reticulum experimental at this stage.
-Most features are implemented and working, but at this point the protocol may still change significantly, and is made publicly available for development collaboration, previewing and testing.
+Consider Reticulum in extended testing at this stage.
+All core protocol features are implemented and functioning, but additions and changes can still occur if it is warranted.

-An API- and wireformat-stable alpha release is coming in the near future.
-Until then expect things to change unexpectedly if something warrants it.
+An API- and wireformat-stable beta is near at hand.

 ## Supported interface types and devices